CWSpear/glue/README.md

 Glue is an open-source and self-hosted MEAN application for pasting and sharing snippets.

+There is also a me-hosted version that is available as a demo and for public use: http://glue.mavrx.io/.
+Feel free to use it and start sharing snippets today.

 May add more features.
 Who knows?
+Definitely going to clean stuff up and continue to make UI/UX improvements, etc.

 ## Technologies
 This is a [SailsJS](http://sailsjs.org/) app built on top of the MEAN stack.
 You can use any database that Sails' ORM, [Waterline](https://github.com/balderdashy/waterline) supports.
 The Mavrx Glue site is using MongoDB.